sjhoeksma/docs4it/_framework/02-03-organisation.md

 ---

-title:  Cloud Organisational Change Management
+title: Organisational Change Management
 date:   2018-01-01 08:30:56
 category: Strategy
 tags:
 - strategy
-- cloud
 - process
-introduction: Focuses on the organization’s capability to manage the effects and impacts of business, structural, and cultural change introduced with cloud adoption.
+introduction: Focuses on the organisation capability to manage the effects and impacts of business, structural, and cultural change introduced with cloud adoption.
 ---

 {{ page.introduction }}